Newcastle are ‘in a transfer race’ for Benfica striker Darwin Nunez, but Real Madrid and Manchester City are also interested.

 “Unfortunately for me, I’m afraid I’m going to lose him soon.”

-Since the announcement of the £300 million takeover, Newcastle has shown an interest in a number of European players.
+Since the £300 million takeover, Newcastle has shown an interest in a number of European stars.

 St James’ Park has been linked with a move for Alexandre Lacazette, Aaron Ramsey, Donny Van De Beek, and Marc-Andre ter Stegen.